AkaCurtis/kick-webhook/README.md

 ========================
 This code was typed up quickly, so there MIGHT be bugs.
 Here's a list of some I could think of right away:
 - It might send a webhook multiple times (it SHOULDN'T but it might)
+- Preview image might be wrong, this is due to the limitations of Kick sadly.
+Once I find a fix I'll update the script!